Living In An Intense Stage Of Grief

 What good does it do me, or him, to be holding in an intense stage of grief?
 Am I sad for him or am I sad for me?
 It’s like he’s at this wonderful party, having such a great time.
 Then I show up and tell him how miserable I am.
 What a downer for him.
 I’ve just thrown cold water over his happiness.
 I’m tired of doing that.

 To change how I think about my departed son is crucial to living a life of positivity.
 I need to look forward, not backward.

 There’s an important condition to be met before a parent can accept comfort over the loss of a child.
 That condition is called ‘time’.
 A person must be capable and willing to accept comfort in order to receive it and act on it.
 During the first year of mourning, when the loss is still so fresh, accepting comfort may not be possible.
-The time it takes for a person to rethink their loss and accept comfort will vary.
-For me, only now do I feel somewhat ready to accept comfort, and I’m taking it little by little.
+Only now do I feel somewhat ready to accept comfort, and I’m taking it little by little.
 And it’s been two years.

 Accepting Comfort Doesn’t Mean I’m Forgetting My Child.

 I can still be sad over the fact that my child is no longer with me, can no longer perform mitzvot, and can’t have a life in this world.
 I recently attended the birthday party and upsherish (hair cutting ceremony) of my grandson.
 I was sad that Jacob wasn’t physically there to celebrate with his little nephew, but I know that he was looking down from Heaven with a big smile on his face.